This post may contain affiliate links, which help keep this content free. (Full disclosure)

 You may be wondering why I’m sharing a superfood salad a week before Christmas.
 Most of you are probably in full holiday baking mode right now.
 It certainly wouldn’t hurt to serve a sweet kale salad at your holiday table, but you’ve probably got cookies on your mind at the moment. 😉

-I hate to disappoint, but I have my reasons!
+I don’t want to disappoint, but I have my reasons!
 I’m actually leaving for vacation for the first time in two years this Wednesday.
 It’s been a long time coming – I have barely taken any time off since Wholesome Yum began in 2015.
 And let’s just say that, between all the holiday cookies and treats, I’ve needed something lighter.

 So, even if you’ve got cookies on the brain right now, I wanted to leave you with a detox superfood salad.
 That way, you’ll have something delicious and healthy to enjoy next week, when you’re ready to start thinking about the New Year.
+Once you try this salad, make chicken detox soup next!

 How To Make Costco Kale Salad (Even Better)